MileHacker Logo

 Iconic Landmarks

 The Main The Central market area (Rynek Główny) serves as a center of trade, ceremony, and social life for centuries.
-This UNESCO World Heritage site includes the Cloth Hall (Sukiennice), St. Mary's Basilica, and the Town Hall Tower.
+This UNESCO World Heritage site contains the Cloth Hall (Sukiennice), St. Mary's Basilica, and the Town Hall Tower.

-Wawel Royal Castle and Cathedral, perched on Wawel Hill, was the residence of Polish kings for over 500 years.
+Wawel Royal Fortress and Cathedral, perched on Wawel Hill, was the residence of Polish kings for over 500 years.
 It symbolizes Polish statehood.
 The site includes the Royal Apartments, State Rooms, Crown Treasury, and the Cathedral, burial site of Polish monarchs and heroes.

 Must-Visit Sites